 2. Gain exposure to areas outside of the controllership function.
 “Learn your industry and business inside and out,” Brundage said.
 “Take on challenging assignments that will push you outside of your comfort zone.”

-5. Treat each mistake as a learning opportunity.
+6. Treat each mistake as a learning opportunity.
 “I encourage my team to take controlled risks and then quickly learn from mistakes,” Wall said.
 “In any field, the person with the most experience is often the person who has made the most mistakes.
-If you don’t make any mistakes, maybe you are not trying hard enough.
+If you don’t make any mistakes, maybe you’re not trying hard enough.
 I’ve certainly made my fair share, but I learned from every one.”

-6. Communicate clearly.
+8. Communicate clearly.
 “I’m a firm believer in the principle that if you can’t explain something simply, you don’t understand it well enough,” Wall said.
-“Good communication will help you develop future leaders throughout the organization and will help you delegate more effectively.
-No one can do it all on their own.”
+“Good communication will help you develop future leaders throughout the organization.”